1953 Florida A&M Rattlers football team

 The 1953 Florida A&M Rattlers football team was an American football team that represented Florida A&M University as a member of the Southern Intercollegiate Athletic Conference (SIAC) during the 1953 college football season.
-In their ninth season under head coach Jake Gaither, the Rattlers compiled a 10–1 record.
+In their ninth season under head coach Jake Gaither, the Rattlers compiled a 9–1 record.
 The team's sole loss was to Prairie View A&M in the Orange Blossom Classic.
 The team played its home games at Bragg Stadium in Tallahassee, Florida.

+The October 10 game against Tyndall Air Force Base at Panama City, Florida was an 8–0 victory for the reserve team, not the varsity squad.